iszczesniak/cpp/deduction/index.md

 {% include_relative car_ptr.cc %}
 ```

-If the type of the function parameter in a function template is
+If the type of a function parameter in a function template is regular
-regular (non-reference and non-pointer), and the function argument is
+(non-reference and non-pointer), and the function argument is the
-the array name, then a poiner to the first array element (and not a
+array name, then a poiner to the first array element (and not a
 pointer to the array) is passed to the function, because:

 * the array decays to the pointer to the first array element,